C0br4/Faster_LedControl/README.md

 Documentation
 -------------
-Documentation for the library is on the [Github Project Pages](http://wayoda.github.io/LedControl/)
+Documentation for the (original) library is on the [Github Project Pages](http://wayoda.github.io/LedControl/)

 Install
 -------